thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 overstressed.
 FS\_2 MAX works to keep the design from being understressed and overweight.

-FS\_CYCLE\_LIFE is the factor of safety produced by the Soderberg cycle life calculation.
-If a design has FS\_CYCLE\_LIFE greater than 1.0, then the combination of average stress and the fluctuating component of stress for that design is reasonably small compared to the endurance limit.
-In this situation, an application cycling between point 1 and point 2 may expect a life that exceeds the value selected for LIFE\_CATEGORY.
+FS\_CycleLife is the factor of safety produced by the Soderberg cycle life calculation.
+If a design has FS\_CycleLife greater than 1.0, then the combination of average stress and the fluctuating component of stress for that design is reasonably small compared to the endurance limit.
+In this situation, an application cycling between point 1 and point 2 may expect a life that exceeds the value selected for Life\_Category.
 Remember that the endurance limit will vary as a function of the material selected, the surface treatment (shot peening), and the selected cycle life.

-As described in the documentation section on CYCLE\_LIFE, ODOP:Spring is capable of directly calculating CYCLE\_LIFE only for materials contained in the materials table.
-The FS\_CYCLE\_LIFE variable is the only way of gaging cycle life for user defined material properties (PROP\_CALC\_METHOD = 2 and 3).
+As described in the documentation section on Cycle Life (below), ODOP:Spring is capable of directly calculating Cycle\_Life only for materials contained in the materials table.
+The FS\_CycleLife variable is the only way of gaging cycle life for user defined material properties (Prop\_Calc\_Method = 2 and 3).

-FS\_CYCLE\_LIFE MIN is a lower constraint level associated with FS\_CYCLE\_LIFE.
+FS\_CycleLife MIN is a lower constraint level associated with FS\_CycleLife.
 A value less than 1.0 will permit designs that risk failure in high cycle applications.